 - Are you prepared to make sacrifices to achieve your goal?
 Will the people closest to you also need to make sacrifices?

 From the devastation of redundancy, it’s possible to transform.
 But opportunities are not always where you think you’ll find them.
-So take advantage of outplacement support to develop your career development path and make the changes you’ve previously only dreamed about.
+So take advantage of outplacement services to develop your career development path and make the changes you’ve previously only dreamed about.